miklevin/MikeLev.in/index.md

 - **`FastHTML`**: From Python thoughts to web realities in a heartbeat.
 - **`Ollama`**: Offline AI, always listening—your local companion in thought.

+## Versatile Development Toolkit

+This toolkit offers a pragmatic approach to software development, emphasizing independence and adaptability.
+Leveraging open-source and AI-enhanced components, it helps developers create portable applications that avoid vendor lock-in and complex frameworks.
+The result is a flexible solution, deployable locally or in the cloud, allowing for scalability without sacrificing autonomy.

+## Sustainable Practices and Productivity

+The toolkit promotes sustainable development practices, enabling applications to evolve and improve over time.
+Consistent use builds valuable muscle memory, streamlining workflows and enhancing productivity.
+By focusing on open standards and portability, it serves as a form of future-proofing, ensuring applications remain relevant and functional as technology landscapes shift.

+## A Cohesive Development Workflow

-This is the story of connecting fragmented tools and concepts into a cohesive development workflow—building a portable, reproducible environment that’s ready to spin up at any moment, anywhere.
-From mastering Linux, Python, Vim, and Git to leveraging Nix Flakes and Infrastructure as Code, each step has refined the process of creating a versatile toolkit for the AI age.
-Navigating NixOS’s declarative configurations and Python’s dynamic flexibility, I’ve crafted a cross-platform setup that integrates JupyterLab, CUDA, FastHTML, and local LLMs like Ollama.
-This foundation isn’t just about technology, but about reclaiming agency in development, offering a consistent starting point for any project in any industry, while avoiding the pitfalls of over-engineering.
+This story showcases the connection of fragmented tools and concepts into a cohesive development workflow, building a portable, reproducible environment ready to spin up at any moment, anywhere.
+Mastering Linux, Python, Vim, and Git, and leveraging Nix Flakes and Infrastructure as Code, every step refines the process of creating a versatile toolkit for the AI age.

+## A Cross-Platform Foundation for Agency

+Navigating NixOS's declarative configurations and Python's dynamic flexibility, a cross-platform setup has been crafted, integrating JupyterLab, CUDA, FastHTML, and local LLMs like Ollama.
+This foundation prioritizes agency in development, offering a consistent starting point for any project in any industry, avoiding the pitfalls of over-engineering.
 The result is a streamlined approach that balances practicality and reusability, making it easier to focus on solving problems and creating new solutions without getting lost in architectural abstraction.

 <ol>
   {% assign sorted_posts = site.posts | sort: 'date' %}